For reprint permissions please email us the name of the requested post/article along with the publication name.

 The autopsy report included the following diagnoses:

-The only soot deposits present on Jaymie’s body were on the top of her left foot, the tops of her hands, and a 6 x 3″ area on the left side of her back.
+The only soot deposits present on Jaymie’s body were on the top of her left foot, the tops of her hands, and a 6-by-3-inch area on her back’s left side.

 The coroner’s report made no mention of singed hair or singeing anywhere on Jaymie’s body.